explainers-by-googlers/cross-origin-storage/README.md

 1. The user agent checks COS for a file matching the `integrity` hash.
 If found and the requesting origin is allowed per the declared `origins`-style value, the resource is served from COS, and no network request is made.
 2. Otherwise, the resource is fetched from the declared URL as usual.
 If the fetched content matches the `integrity` hash and the declared origins permit it, the user agent stores it in COS for future use by this or other origins.
 If the hash does not match, the resource is rejected per existing `integrity` behavior and is not stored in COS.

+Step 1's COS lookup is subject to the same [availability gating](#availability-gating) as the imperative API.
+A resource declared with the global (`*`) origins-style value is only found by a requester outside its storing origins if its hash also clears the Public Hash List (and GREASE'ing doesn't suppress it); a same-site- or list-scoped resource needs no such additional clearance once the requesting origin is in scope.
+Either way, a lookup that doesn't succeed simply falls through to step 2's network fetch — it is indistinguishable from a genuine cache miss, exactly as `requestFileHandle()`'s `NotFoundError` is.

 Because all three forms piggyback on `integrity`, they inherit its existing failure semantics: a hash mismatch is always treated as a fetch failure, independent of whether COS is involved.

 > [!NOTE]